-Today’s smartphones shoot sharper, brighter, larger pics than ever, with plenty of resolution even for print reproduction—which means you’ve got all the camera you need to submit shots to our Readers’ Rides section.
-But, as with any camera, it’s the person behind the lens that makes a great shot—all the camera does is capture it.
+Any digital camera, including your smartphone’s camera, is all you need to submit shots to our Readers’ Rides section.
+As with any camera, it’s the person behind the lens that makes a great shot—all the camera does is capture it.
 Follow these tips, and you’ll get superior shots that you’ll be proud to share with your friends–and send in for our Readers’ Rides pages!

 Click images to enlarge